Kebabnorsk: Code switching

 In Norway, the study of sociolects is difficult to separate from the much more documented conversation and research around ethnolects, particularly the Norwegian multiethnolect.
 Depending on what neighborhood an individual resides in, what ethnicity they are, what language their parents speak, whether they are an immigrant or Norwegian-born to immigrant parents, what generation they are a part of, and where they attend school or work are all important sociological factors that affect speech patterns of Norwegian multiethnolect users.
 Whether a speaker of Norwegian multiethnolect uses Norwegian multiethnolect or standard Eastern Norwegian depends on social context, thus making the term sociolect useful.
-In a study by Marte Bivand Erdal and Mette Strømsø, one participant shared: "Of course, I don't speak like this when I'm at work".
-This speaker was identified as a user of Norwegian multiethnolect who self-identifies as an utlendinger (foreigner) but still lives within the dominant Norwegian society and chooses to use standard Eastern Norwegian at work.
+In a study by Marte Bivand Erdal and Mette Strømsø, one participant stated: "Of course, I don't speak like this when I'm at work".
+This speaker was identified as a user of Norwegian multiethnolect who self-identifies as an utlending (foreigner) but still lives within the dominant Norwegian society and chooses to use standard Eastern Norwegian at work.
 This study and this example highlight the importance of social context when users of Norwegian multiethnolect determine how to speak.
 The study suggests that in the workplace, ethnically Norwegian coworkers and customers may not be tolerant of the language of a Norwegian multiethnolect speaker and discriminate against them for being unprofessional.
 Within the geographic landscape of Oslo, Norwegian multiethnolect speakers use their language differently in different settings, a term which is known as code-switching.